Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and

-In our setting, we apply MDS to the geodesic distance matrix and get a coordinate matrix, but this matrix is not the latent positions.
-To generate bootstrap samples with a geodesic distance matrix that have a distribution similar to the observed network, we try to associate the geodesic distance with the distance between two nodes.
-In this new bootstrapping method, we estimate the distribution of the distance between two nodes conditioned on their observed geodesic distance and generate the distance matrix based on it.
+In our setting, we apply MDS to the geodesic distance matrix, $\mathbf{D}(\mathbf{Y})$, and get a coordinate matrix, $X_{\mathbb{M}}$, recovered by MDS.
+It is tempting to use $X_{\mathbb{M}}$ in place of the ASE-estimated latent positions in \citep{levin_bootstrapping_2021}'s approach and draw a bootstrap replicate network based on the empirical distribution of $X_{\mathbb{M}}$.
+However, this matrix does not contain estimates of the true latent positions, $\boldsymbol{Z}$.
+Recall that the latent space network model and the RDPG assume that the likelihood of \textit{a tie} between a pair of nodes is proportional to their latent distance.
+However, the pairwise distances induced by $X_{\mathbb{M}}$ correspond to \textit{geodesic distances} on $Y$, and not tie presence directly.
+To generate bootstrap network samples with a geodesic distance matrix that have a distribution similar to the observed network, we will associate the geodesic distance with the underlying latent distance between two nodes.
+In this new bootstrapping method, we estimate the distribution of the distance between two nodes conditioned on their observed geodesic distance and generate the corresponding distance matrix.
 Then, generate a new bootstrap adjacency matrix.